Last Updated: May 2026 — Prices and scam patterns verified from Reddit r/VietnamTravel + TripAdvisor 2025–2026

 Transport

 Use Grab, not street-hail taxis.
 In rainy season specifically, taxi meter scams increase — the rain provides cover for “meter malfunctions” and fake note swaps during wet handoffs.
 The Grab app shows the price before you get in.
-Airport bus 86 is 40,000 VND ($1.60) to the city center and runs in rain.
+Airport bus 86 is 40,000 VND (~$1.60) to the city center and runs in rain.
+For the full rundown on what to avoid, read the Hanoi motorbike scams guide.

 Don’t cross Long Bien Bridge on foot during active rain.
 There is no pedestrian path separated from the moto lane and bikes don’t slow down in the wet.